SandPipper/VerySimpleFlaskApp/README.md

 # VerySimpleFlaskApp
-This is very simple flask app with bootstap and JQuery.
+This is very simple flask app with bootstrap, JQuery and MySQL.